belarba/deco_backend_api/README.md

 1. Through AI, I discovered the Oj library for more efficient JSON parsing.

 2. I implemented parallel processing using the Parallel gem, also based on AI suggestions.
+I knew I wanted to add it, bit I wasn't aware about how to do it.

 ### Challenges and Learnings